 To prevent potential future problems, some dentists and oral surgeons recommend wisdom tooth extraction even if impacted teeth aren’t currently causing problems.

 Wisdom teeth, or third molars, are the last permanent teeth to appear (erupt) in the mouth.
 These teeth usually appear between the ages of 17 and 25.
-Some people never develop wisdom teeth.
+Some people never have wisdom teeth.
 For others, wisdom teeth erupt normally — just as their other molars did — and cause no problems.

 Many people develop impacted wisdom teeth — teeth that don’t have enough room to erupt into the mouth or develop normally.
 Impacted wisdom teeth may erupt only partially or not at all.